abhilashkulkarniofficial/memories/README.md

-# GitHub Copilot Memory System
+# Yet another Semantic Persistent Memory

-A local memory system that enhances GitHub Copilot with persistent context about your project, preferences, and decisions.
+But it's faster, smarter, compact and 100% local.

 ## Features

-- 🤖 **GitHub Copilot Integration** - Automatic context injection into Copilot chats
+- 🧠 **Qdrant for Semantic Memory** - Smaller and faster than Milvus guaranteed
-- 🧠 **Semantic Memory** - Vector-based similarity search
+- **Ollama RAGs for encoding and search** - Because there's nothing like too many AI assistants
-- ✅ **100% Local** - No cloud services, all data stays on your machine
+- ✅ **100% Local** - Ensuring your API keys stay on your machine
-- 🔌 **HTTP & Stdio MCP** - Multiple integration methods
+- 🔌 **HTTP & Stdio MCP servers** - Two is better than one obviously
 - 📊 **CLI Tools** - Manage memories from command line
-- 🧪 **Tested** - Unit and integration tests with Vitest
+- **Hono based MCP server**

 ## Prerequisites